zhangping/resume/mwhite-resume-1.md

     as standard SQL tables, without an ETL step, using Postgres views and partial indexes.
 Built with SQLAlchemy.

+*   **What are you listening to?** \hfill <http://mwhite.github.io/listening>

+    A mashup of a YouTube playlist, interactive map, and Wikipedia.

 ## Interests

 *   History, genealogy, music, linguistics